 1.5.
 OHSA – Our Commitment

 OHSA undertakes to provide a level of service matching industry best practice.
 OHSA provides training and assessment best suited to meet the individual learner’s needs.
-This includes learning one-on-one through distance learning.
-A quality control system is in place to maintain standards and develop improvements to the education and training process.
+This includes learning through distance learning or face to face.
+We review our courses to maintain standards and develop improvements to the education and training process.

 1.6.
 Contacting Us

 We welcome student and employer enquiries.
 We can be contacted by the following methods: